 There are affiliate links in this post – please read my full disclosure policy.

 I like to watch for good sales on blueberries when they are in season and then buy large quantities of them to freeze.
-It’s a great way to save and is pretty much always cheaper than buying frozen blueberries, too.
-Of course if you have the option to pick your own blueberries, that’s even cheaper!
+Of course, if you have the option to pick your own blueberries, that’s even cheaper!

-Want to try your hand at freezing blueberries?
 Let me show you how.
 You’ll love how super easy it is!
+First, you’ll need to gather your supplies.

 HOW TO FREEZE BLUEBERRIES (a step by step tutorial)